-There are so many wonderful things to see and do on the aran islands and Inis Mor is no exception.
+There are so many wonderful things to see and do on the Aran Islands and Inis Mor is no exception.
 So to make things a little easier for you here is a list of Inis Mor’s top attractions.
-You can also see where these sights are located on our Island map.
+You can also see where these sights are located on Inishmore Island on our Island map.

 A. Dún Aonghasa

 One of Inis Mor’s most popular attractions is the Dun Aonghasa.
 Also known as ‘Fort of Aengus’ it is arguably the most famous attraction on the Island.
 This magnificent fort is a semi-circular structure that rests on the edge of a high cliff, rising 100 metres out of the Atlantic Ocean.
 This is the largest of the prehistoric ruins on the Aran Islands.
 The fort is about a 900 metre hike from the Visitor Centre to the base of the rise.
 After visiting the centre the fort is about a 10 minute climb up to reach the top.
 So please be sure to have appropriate footwear and be prepared for some amazing views!